WHEN A MAJOR CATASTROPHE (THE GULF WAR) STRAIGHTENED OUR PAMPERED LIVES FOREVER

 I was one of the 170,000 Indians that the Indian Government evacuated from Kuwait.
 Little did I know that this would be known as the world’s largest civilian evacuation in history.
 I wanted to write about my experience around the Gulf war long ago but wondered how to put it into a way that helped others.
 I didn’t want to just write about the terrible times but also wanted to jot down what we learned from such a catastrophe.

 The big supermarkets were open and we would meet soldiers on the way when we went to get our essentials.
 In a few days, we took all our food and required clothing and left to stay at a cousin’s place.
 A couple of weeks later, we loaded ourselves into a bus and headed for Bagdad, Iraq.
 We stayed in tents, at the border, for a few days until we were again loaded into another bus and taken to the border of Amman, Jordan.
 Some cold baths, tuna fish tins and tent experiences later; we were airlifted by Air India and taken to Bombay on 4th October 1990.
-We were just one of the 488 airplanes that Air India operated for the airlift between August and October 1990.
+Ours was just one of the 488 airplanes that Air India operated for the airlift between August and October 1990.

 I met my grandmothers and grandfather for the first time.
 I realized I had plenty of cousins, aunts and uncles who I never knew existed.
 I met my dad after a year.
-This event made us realize and learn a few things that I could think of and put in words only 30 years later, i.e. now, during a worldwide catastrophe.

-1. You will never know how others feel – When we were young children during the war, we didn’t think about how others felt about it.
+You will never know how others feel – When we were young children during the war, we didn’t think about how others felt about it.
 In the absence of my dad, my mom was petrified for her kids.
 I would ask her things like what if one of the bombs fell on our building, or what if one of the soldiers entered our house and shot us?
 Recently, my mom told me that my questions would haunt her even in her dreams.

-2. Being at home should be enjoyable too – There are so many people who find it difficult to stay at home and enjoy themselves.
-Though I was one of them during my teenage years, I know how to be comfortable in my own home.
+Being at home should be enjoyable too – There are so many people who find it difficult to stay at home and enjoy themselves.
+Though I was one of them during my teenage years, I now know how to be comfortable in my own home.
 I have created an environment at home which allows my kids to be as busy and productive as possible while also being happy.

-5. Do not take nature for granted – We were so used to being entertained and watching movies and couldn’t go a single day without our daily sitcoms.
+Do not take nature for granted – We were so used to being entertained and watching movies and couldn’t go a single day without our daily sitcoms.
 During the travel, I was introduced to nature.
 We admired its deserts, sand dunes and trees wherever visible.
 We enjoyed playing with each other around the tents and large spaces.
 After that, I make sure I use as much wet waste for compost as possible, walk instead of using the car as far as I can and do not throw anything on the streets.
 Caring for nature is now a part of me.

-10. Nothing is constant except change – In the midst of analyzing what we could carry along; we only regretted one thing which was leaving our photo albums behind.
+Nothing is constant except change – In the midst of analyzing what we could carry along; we only regretted one thing which was leaving our photo albums behind.
 But then, it taught us to enjoy every little moment and not depend on mere photographs for memories.
 Life circumstances change and photographs are taken for memories but the mind will surely remember all the good times with or without the photographs.

 For us kids, it was like a reality check but for the adults, the journey was a fight against fear, obstacles and insecurity until we reached home.
-Unless one is in a bad situation, one would never understand the depth and emotion related to it, so, as humans, we can merely be a shoulder to cry on, a confidant to confess in or support to free the mind.
+Unless one is in a bad situation, one would never understand the depth and emotion related to it.
+So, as humans, we can merely be a shoulder to cry on, a confidant to confess in or support to free the mind.

 I hope you look at the current pandemic in a positive way and learn a thing or two from it.
 Stay home and stay safe.
 Most importantly, do not be afraid to take that step to free your mind during difficult times.